lcd-dal/feature-extraction-for-CERT-insider-threat-test-datasets/README.md

 Pre-extracted data from CERT insider threat test dataset r5.2 (gzipped) can be found in [here](https://web.cs.dal.ca/~lcd/data/CERTr5.2/).

+## Data representations
+From the extracted data, `temporal_data_representation.py` can be used to generate different data representations, as presented in this paper: [Anomaly Detection for Insider Threats Using Unsupervised Ensembles](https://ieeexplore.ieee.org/document/9399116).

+`python3 temporal_data_representation.py --help`

+## Sample classification and anomaly detection results
+Sample code is provided in:

+- `classification_sample.py` for classification (as in [Analyzing Data Granularity Levels for Insider Threat Detection Using Machine Learning](https://ieeexplore.ieee.org/document/8962316)).
+- `anomaly_detection_sample.py` for anomaly detection (as in [Anomaly Detection for Insider Threats Using Unsupervised Ensembles](https://ieeexplore.ieee.org/document/9399116)).

 ## Citation
 If you use the source code, or the extracted datasets, please cite the following paper:

-D. C. Le, N. Zincir-Heywood and M. I. Heywood, "Analyzing Data Granularity Levels for Insider Threat Detection Using Machine Learning," in IEEE Transactions on Network and Service Management, vol. 17, no. 1, pp. 30-44, March 2020, doi: 10.1109/TNSM.2020.2967721.
+`D. C. Le, N. Zincir-Heywood and M. I. Heywood, "Analyzing Data Granularity Levels for Insider Threat Detection Using Machine Learning," in IEEE Transactions on Network and Service Management, vol. 17, no. 1, pp. 30-44, March 2020, doi: 10.1109/TNSM.2020.2967721.`

+Data representations and anomaly detection:

+`D. C. Le, N. Zincir-Heywood, "Anomaly Detection for Insider Threats Using Unsupervised Ensembles," in IEEE Transactions on Network and Service Management, vol. 18, no. 2, pp. 1152–1164.
+June 2021, doi:http://doi.org/10.1109/TNSM.2021.3071928.`